LukeGrahamLandry/franca/devlog.md

 - compile_to_shader_source: 68 // shader compiler (for comptime)
 notably those are all things to aren't going to change if you're just working on the terminal program.

+## (Jun 26)

+- problem with the compiler itself is that im not handling negative addends correctly, but i feel like it shouldn't be negative, you're not going to offset backwards from a symbol unless something fishy is going on. ah, it's when the instruction has another immediate after the displacement, distance is always from the end of the instruction. oh and the displacement is where clang's floating -4s were coming from, i guess mach-o gives you that implicitly because you always want it.
+- now the linker accepts it but the resultant exe crashes. even sudoku.fr crashes so it's something pretty fundamental.
+  - not getting `__errno_location`? but with -syscalls crashing in new_arena_chunk, allocator's giving back null? but it should be the page allocator which shouldn't be returning null ever.
+  - mmm, i think that's a different problem, i think -syscalls doesn't work at all with -c, maybe something about the universe shifts and my shitty os detection doesn't work anymore? yeah if i assume linux and don't check issanepointer more programs work. so the errno thing was it using the apple name instead of the linux name.
+  - ok so it's wrapping me in `_start` which does some random shit first and confuses franca_runtime_init, everything works if i say `-Wl,--entry=main`, so that's nice.
+  - can't just call my main `_start`, then it says duplicate symbol.
+  - ok that's fine, if it looks like the args to my main are from a hosted libc, instead of just assuming macos, check past the end of the environment variables, and if it looks like a pointer, it's apples extra info and if it's a low number, it's a key in auxval so we must be on linux. that seems to work everywhere.
+- TODO: elf_loader.fr doesn't work on linker output: `panic! not divisible by page size`
+- don't bother with mach-o code signeture on amd, it only cares for arm

 ## (Jun 25)

 - machO: when direct exe, make symbol names for import stubs so when you look at the disassembly it